Arkamys creates space-age safety sounds for EVs

 In 2014, the National Highway Traffic Safety Administration established the very cool-sounding “Minimum Sound Requirements for Hybrid and Electric Vehicles,” which does exactly what it says.
 It requires that 100 percent of all EVs and hybrids make some noise at low speeds by 2019.
 If a vehicle can move forward or in reverse without engaging an internal combustion engine, it needs to make some kind of noise that blind and visually impaired pedestrians can identify as coming from a moving vehicle.

 French company Arkamys tunes automotive audio for car interiors, whether that’s optimizing a sound system or making the speech functions of in-car electronics more intelligible.
-Now its partnered with South Korean automotive hardware supplier MHE to create the sounds required by the NHTSA (and its European counterpart) to let pedestrians know there’s an EV creeping up on them.
+Now it has partnered with South Korean automotive hardware supplier MHE to create the sounds required by the NHTSA (and its European counterpart) to let pedestrians know there’s an EV creeping up on them.

 The system, which will be ready for mass production in 2017, uses small, lightweight, but tough speakers mounted behind the bumpers and connected to the car’s electronics.
 The system receives speed information so that it can start making sound when the vehicle is traveling 25 mph or less.
 (NHTSA requires it to engage at 18 mph or less.)
 As the car speeds up or slows down, the pitch changes appropriately.
 And if the car is in reverse, the sound is slightly different so pedestrians know that too.